nikos-pap/MemSpy/README.md

 * In the upper left corner, there is a search field.
 The user can enter a value in this box and select the appropriate value type from the drop-down menu (SByte, Int16, Int32, Int64, UInt16, **UInt32**, UInt64, **Float**, Double, **String**).
 * Currently only "equals" operation works for the first Scan ("New Scan")
 * After New Scan, some results may appear on the right side of the window.
 On top of that a filter box is located and user can also move into pages.
-* Now user can set a different value on the search box and deside an operation.
+* Now user can set a different value on the search box and choose an operation.
 Next, user can press the filter button to filter out some values.
 * The desired value can be transferred to the left-down box by double-clicking the address.
 In that box user can freeze or change the values using right click.

 ![GUI](imgs/GUI.png)